-Is Rosemary Safe for Cats: Cats are curious creatures, and many bats in and nibble on plants.
+Is Rosemary Safe for Cats: Cats are curious creatures and many cats are like nibble on plants.
 Rosemary (Rosmarinus Officinalis) is a strong aroma herb that can grow quite large – up to 6 meters high and 4 meters wide.
-Due to the potential size of the plant, most home gardeners grow in containers.
+Due to the potential size of the plant most home gardeners grow in containers.
 Whether rosemary is in a pot or planted in your garden.
-Cats can stay away from the highly scented plant, as they tend to reject strong smells.
-Romero side effects and Toxicity.
+Cats can stay away from the highly scented plant as they tend to reject strong smells.
+These are Romero side effects and Toxicity.

 You May Also Know: What does Catnip do to Cats